What is a vasectomy?

 When is the operation effective?

-Your partner will not be protected from pregnancy until two semen samples are sperm free.
+If you are having penis in vagina sex, your partner will not be protected from pregnancy until semen samples are sperm free.

 Can it affect my sexuality?